rickycourtes/accordion/README.md

 #### Initiate with Vanilla JavaScript

 You can use Simple Accordion with Vanilla JS by calling `new Accordion()`.
-The `Accordion()` constructor acceptsan options object where you can specify the selector and other options.
+The `Accordion()` constructor accepts an options object where you can specify the selector and other options.

 ``` js
 var accordion = new Accordion({